smarter-sh/smarter/doc/CHATBOT_API.md

 ## ChatBot API Management

 There are Django `manage.py` commands for the complete ChatBot lifecycle, namely, for deploying the ChatBot so that it can begin receiving and responding to http requests.
+To access `manage.py` you'll need ssh access to the Smarter Bastion server, a managed Ubuntu Linux AWS EC2 instance that is pre-configured connect to the Kubernetes cluster via an ASCII gui application named [k9s](https://k9scli.io/).
+From k9s you can navigate to any running 'smarter' application pod, whereupon you access a bash shell.

+Contact Lawrence McDaniel (<lawrence@querium.com>) or Kent Fuka (<kent@querium.com>) if you need Smarter Bastion server access.

 ## Domain Name Resolution